Chris Braithwaite: Mariner, Renegade and Castaway by Christian Høgsbjerg

 I have also written a short biographical portrait of Chris M Braithwaite for the Dictionary of Caribbean and Afro-Latin American Biography

-Plus coming in the summer of 2017 – an American edition of the work courtesy of OOOA Books
+Plus there is now a North American edition of the work courtesy of OOOA Books

 Exhibitions – There are currently two exhibitions in the UK

 in Liverpool at the Merseyside Maritime Museum and in London in Tower Hamlets relating to the life and work of Chris Braithwaite see here for more info